Education

 Recent budget investments

-The 2022 Fall Economic Statement announced an additional $802.1 million over 3 years starting in 2023 to 2024 for the Youth Employment and Skills Strategy program.
-This includes $100.2 million to continue supporting work placements for First Nations youth through the Income Assistance-First Nations Youth Employment Strategy Pilot.
+The 2022 Fall Economic Statement announced an additional $802.1 million over 3 years starting in 2023 to 2024 for the Youth Employment and Skills Strategy (YESS) program.
+This includes funding for the First Nations and Inuit Youth Employment Strategy, as well as $100.2 million to continue supporting work placements for First Nations youth through the Income Assistance-First Nations Youth Employment Strategy Pilot, which ended in 2024 to 2025.

 Elementary and secondary education

-Budget 2024 proposes new investments in First Nations K-to-12 education programming and infrastructure, including:
+Budget 2024 included new investments in First Nations' kindergarten to grade 12 education programming and infrastructure, including:

-• $545.1 million over 3 years, starting in 2024 to 2025, for K-to-12 infrastructure to build and renovate safe and healthy learning environments for First Nations students
+- $545.1 million over 3 years, starting in 2024 to 2025, for K-12 infrastructure to build and renovate safe and healthy learning environments for First Nations students

-• $726 million over 5 years, and $188 million ongoing, to enhance funding for the co-developed framework for elementary and secondary education in critical areas, such as student transportation, ensuring that funding for First Nations schools on reserves remains predictable from year to year and increasing First Nations control over First Nations education by concluding more regional education agreements
+- $726 million over 5 years, and $188 million ongoing, to enhance funding for the co-developed framework for elementary and secondary education in critical areas, such as student transportation, ensuring funding for First Nations schools on reserve remains predictable from year to year and increasing First Nations control over First Nations education by concluding more regional education agreements.

-• $515 million over 5 years, and $112 million ongoing, to support before- and after-school programming for First Nations children on reserves, which was announced as part of the Canada-wide Early Learning and Childcare System
+- $515 million over 5 years, and $112 million ongoing, to support before and after-school programming for First Nations children on reserve, which was announced as part of the Canada-wide Early Learning and Childcare System.

-• $350 million over 5 years to expand access to adult education for First Nations students living on reserves, as well as in Yukon and the Northwest Territories.
-In the spirit of First Nations having control over First Nations education, funding for adult education is flexible and First Nations are able to use it to develop their own adult education programs to support students looking to complete or upgrade their secondary education on reserves and support First Nations students looking to access out-of-community adult education programs
+- $350 million over 5 years to expand access to adult education for First Nations students ordinarily resident on reserve, as well as in Yukon and Northwest Territories, including support for First Nations students wanting to access out-of-community adult education programs.

-• $112 million in 2021 to 2022, in response to the COVID-19 pandemic to support First Nations-led community measures allowing children on reserves to continue to attend school safely
+- $112 million in 2021 to 2022, in response to the COVID-19 pandemic, supporting First Nations-led community measures so children on reserve could continue to attend school safely.

 Post-secondary education

-Building on investments in 2019, Budget 2024 proposes to increase support for First Nations post-secondary students by:
+Building on investments made in 2019, Budget 2024 increased support for First Nations post-secondary students by:

-• investing $242.7 million over 3 years, starting in 2024 to 2025, to increase access to post-secondary education for First Nations students through the Post-Secondary Student Support Program
+- Investing $242.7 million over 3 years, starting in 2024 to 2025, to support access to post-secondary education for First Nations students through the Post-Secondary Student Support Program.

-The federal government will continue to support Inuit and Métis Nation post-secondary education through their Post-Secondary Education Strategies funded in Budget 2019, which invested $487.5 million over 10 years, and $61.8 million ongoing.
+The federal government will continue to support Inuit and Métis Nation post-secondary education through their Post-Secondary Education Strategies, as funded in Budget 2019, which invested $487.5 million over 10 years, and $61.8 million ongoing.

 Recent progress